justakevinn/justakevinn.github.io/README.md

 Hovering above the boxes and interpreting the meaning of "rxn0_1"

-Scaling the site to fit all browser window sizes (would allow for mobile compatability)

 Need a good way to reveal the answer when the game is over.